slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Perform a build that would not pass expectations, then modify the provenance to make the expectations checks pass.

-*Mitigation:* Verifier only accepts provenance with a valid [cryptographically signature][authentic] or equivalent proving that the provenance came from an acceptable builder.
+*Mitigation:* Verifier only accepts provenance with a valid [cryptographic signature][authentic] or equivalent proving that the provenance came from an acceptable builder.